cocodelabs/palaver-irc-capability/Specification.md

 notification should be sent:

-- The message contains any occurrence `MENTION-KEYWORD` matching should be done using a case-sensitive comparison using word-boundaries.
+- The message contains any occurrence `MENTION-KEYWORD` matching should be done using a case-insensitive comparison using word-boundaries.
 - The message is sent to a channel in `MENTION-CHANNEL`.
 - The message is sent by a nick in `MENTION-NICK`.